Follow us on Instagram

 For comparison, tuition for the 2024-25 academic year is $62,400.

 Dirty plates are frequently scattered around the Yeh and NCW common spaces.
-Jamie Chen ’25, a Yeh RCA, told the ‘Prince’ that when RCAs are on-call — shifts where they monitor students on nights out — looking after those dishes is a considerable part of their job.
+Jaime Chen ’25, a Yeh RCA, told the ‘Prince’ that when RCAs are on-call — shifts where they monitor students on nights out — looking after those dishes is a considerable part of their job.

 “Most of the things that we log are really just issues of dishes being left around the college,” Chen said.
 After those logs, the RCAs are instructed to remind their Zees to return dishes to the dining hall and keep common spaces clean.